 Kona Grill has many locations across the US, with a menu that features contemporary American food as well as some amazing sushi.
 Their gluten free menu is labeled as the “lifestyle” menu on their website, but they have plenty of gluten free dishes to choose from… including sushi.
 Their website doesn’t make any gluten free statements regarding preparation and care, but a phone call with my local restaurant let me know they pay close attention when it comes to Celiac Disease.
 The manager was so caring and understanding, and told me he was confident with anything on the gluten free menu.

 I ordered a steak with a few sides (mashed potatoes and steamed veggies).
-During the wait, the manager approached the table to let me know that something had happened earlier in the day with the mashed potatoes, and he wasn’t confident they would be safe for me (must have been some sort of cross-contamination).
+During the wait, the manager approached the table to let me know that something had happened earlier in the day with the mashed potatoes, and he wasn’t confident they would be safe for me (UPDATE: their potatoes are boiled in leftover pasta water, so always check with the manager to see how they prepare sides).
 He offered me other options, which I was happy to take considering he took the time to pay close attention to the kitchen and inform me of something that could have made me sick!

 Now, even with all considering, one of the tools I have been using lately when I go out is my new Nima Sensor.
 Nima is a small, portable gluten detector that provides that extra boost of confidence when eating out.
 You simply place a small sample of your food into the disposable capsule, place it into the sensor, and in just a few minutes it will tell you if gluten was detected or not (complete with a smily face if it’s safe).